 directory, contains important last-minute information.
 Read it first.

-- /demo contains some sample applications, useful scripts, and prebuilt
+- /demo contains some sample applications, useful

 - /databases includes prebuilt sample databases.